-• UC Davis Extension – Half price for Table Top in exchange for discount on extension classes
+• UC Davis Extension (table)– half price for table in exchange for discount on extension classes

-• UCLA Extension - Conference Ad and Brochures for Land Use and Planning Law Conference placed in unmanned table top area in exchange for 2 free Land Use and Planning Law Conference registrations
+• UCLA Extension - conference ad and brochures for Land Use and Planning Law Conference placed at unmanned location in exchange for two free Land Use and Planning Law Conference registrations

-• CPF Silent Auction Display Space – CPF shall determine how much time prior to the time of the Live Auction that they will display Silent Auction items.
-Space is needed for passersby to stop and view the items
+• CPF Silent Auction Display Space – CPF will determine how much time is needed prior to the Live Auction to display Silent Auction items.
+In consultation with CPF, provide a prominent location with sufficient tables to display items.

-• CPF Raffle Ticket Table Space – from which CPF members may sell raffle tickets in the days prior to the Live Auction
+• CPF Raffle Ticket (table) – for selling CPF raffle tickets prior to the Live Auction (may be combined with Silent Auction space)

 • Space for any APA California affiliated organization (e.g., PEN, CPR) upon request